 It's not unusual for domestic violence to be an issue in divorce.
 In some cases, spousal abuse is the reason for the divorce and the victim needs protection.
 This is the reason we have protective or restraining orders in Kansas and Missouri: to protect innocent people.
 Unfortunately, protective orders are sometimes used wrongly to gain the upper hand in a divorce or child custody proceeding.

 At The Mathews Group, LC, our lawyers represent both people who need protective orders as well as people who have been accused of domestic violence.
-For a no-cost consultation, call 913-660-0664 or complete the simple contact form on this website.
+Schedule a consultation online with a Mathews Group attorney to discuss your case.
 From our law office in Leawood, KS, we represent clients throughout the Kansas City metro area in Kansas and Missouri.

 Consequences of Protective Orders